 Alabama Life Jacket Regulations

 In Alabama, all children under 8 years old on your boat must wear a life jacket.
-If you are over 8 years old, you must wear a life jacket if you are:
+If you are older than this age, you must wear a life jacket if you are:

 - Being towed on a tube or water skis.

 - Riding a Jet Ski, Sea-Doo, or other personal watercraft vehicle.

 - Boating within 800 feet of a dam.